contentstack/live-preview-sdk/README.md

 });
 ```

-Alternatively, if you want to initialize the SDK directly in the HTML tag, use the class attribute ContentstackLivePreview as follows:
+ternatively, if you want to initialize the SDK directly inside the HTML tag, use the ContentstackLivePreview.init() method as follows:

 ```html
 <script>